 - DO NOT worry about what others will think about your writing

 - DO NOT be concerned with grammar rules to the point of stifling your voice and how you are wanting to communicate to your audience

 These three simple but challenging rules will keep you from hours of agonizing struggle with yourself.
 Understand that if you are writing to please critics, your attention and purpose are on the wrong thing.
 You should write for your audience and no one else!

 The Writer’s Job

-Your hat ( or job) as a Writer is to get your thoughts clearly stated on the page.
+Your hat (or job) as a Writer is to get your thoughts clearly stated on the page.
 This is a CREATIVE hat, not to be concerned with technical aspects like grammar or even the spelling of words.
 Every time you step out of your creative mode to correct something or see if it is grammatically correct, you disrupt the flow of creativity and thought.
-Just write when you’re writing and don’t worry about critics.
+Just write when you’re writing, and don’t worry about rules, the spellings of words or critics.

 Later, you can change hats and look at what to correct or make better.
 But even that will be limited in scope, as a separate set of eyes from a professional book editor needs to be employed.

 When you are wearing your Writer hat, don’t be an Editor.